Sammy Morris

-Samuel Morris III (born March 23, 1977) is a former American football running back in the National Football League (NFL) for the Buffalo Bills, Miami Dolphins, New England Patriots and Dallas Cowboys.
-He was drafted by the Buffalo Bills in the fifth round of the 2000 NFL Draft.
+Samuel Morris III (born March 23, 1977) is a former professional American football running back in the National Football League (NFL) for the Buffalo Bills, Miami Dolphins, New England Patriots and Dallas Cowboys.
+He was selected by the Buffalo Bills in the fifth round of the 2000 NFL draft.
 He played college football at Texas Tech University.

-Early years
+Early life

 Morris attended John Jay High School, where he played both quarterback and running back.
 As a senior, he was named the San Antonio Offensive Player of the Year by the San Antonio Express-News and the District 28-5A MVP.

 He accepted a football scholarship from Texas Tech University.
 As a redshirt freshman in 1996, he appeared in the first eight games of the season, rushing for 226 yards and 4 touchdowns on 29 attempts.
 The same year, he was placed on academic probation and was forced to take a required academic study course.
 He was expelled from the school after missing one class and being late for two others.
 He worked as a short-order cook at Sea World during his time away from football.